abicorios/AndroidPocketDevEnv/README.md

 ```
 ln -s "/usr/lib/libncursesw.so.6.0" -T "/usr/lib/libtinfo.so.5"
 ```
-and must be compiled by ./install.py --clang-complete for C++ autocomplete.
-Also, pwd command after run startarch show Android path, but after cd command, pwd show Arch own path.
-So may be you want add cd command to your .bash_profile file.
+and must be compiled by ./install.py --clang-complete for C/C++/ObjC autocomplete.
+Also, the pwd command after run the startarch show the Android path, but after the cd command, the pwd show the Arch's own path.
+So may be you want add the cd command to your .bash_profile file.
 # References
 Read more about: